LuCazzola/Few-Shot_MDM/README.md

 ## 🧠 Overview: Leveraging Text-to-Motion Priors for Few-Shot Human Action Recognition

 This project presents a novel pipeline that leverages **Text-to-Motion generative priors** to enhance **Few-Shot Learning** in **Human Action Recognition (HAR)**.
-Rather than focusing solely on classifier design, we introduce a data-centric strategy that employs powerful generative models, such as the **Motion Diffusion Model (MDM)**, to synthesize 3D skeletal motion sequences from free-form text prompts (e.g., _"A person waves"_).
+Rather than focusing solely on classifier design, we introduce a data-centric strategy that employs powerful generative models, such as the **Motion Diffusion Model (MDM)**, to synthesize 3D skeletal motion sequences.

 The generated motions act as realistic surrogates for rare or unseen classes, enriching the training set of downstream HAR models such as **ST-GCN**.
 This augmentation strategy boosts generalization and addresses the class imbalance common in few-shot scenarios.